-- We have over 30 years’ experience in the industry, with more than $5 billion dollars in assets under management.
+- We have over 30 years’ experience in the industry.

 - Employers who join TWUSUPER can register with QuickSuper*, a Superstream and Single Touch Payroll compliant clearing house free of charge.
 This lets you pay multiple super funds with a single payment and data file.

-- TWUSUPER has a history of delivering consistently strong investment performance over the long-term.
-Since the Balanced option was established, it has delivered an average annual return of 7.40%** (July 1988 through to 30 June 2018).
+- TWUSUPER has a history of delivering a strong investment performance over the long-term.
+Since the Balanced option was established, it has delivered an average annual return of 7.33%** (July 1988 through to 30 June 2019).